acpc-system/acpc-control-api/README.md

 Examples:<br>
  /api/team/count to count the number of teams<br>
  /api/judge/count to count the number of judges<br>

-* judge-count.cgi: Count number of mac addersses in judgemac file
+* host-get-ip.cgi: Retrieve the IP address of a certain host from dhcpd hosts<br>
-* team-get-mac.cgi: Returns a mac for certain team
+Examples: <br>
-* team-set-mac.cgi: Set a mac for certain team
+ /api/team/2/get/ip to retrieve the ip address for the host team2 /api/judge/3/get/ip to retrieve the ip address for the host judge3